2025 Houston Dynamo FC season

 The 2025 Houston Dynamo season was the 20th season of the team's existence since joining Major League Soccer (MLS) prior to the 2006 season.

 2025 was the third season under head coach Ben Olsen and the fourth season under GM Pat Onstad and technical director Asher Mendelsohn.
 It was the fifth season (fourth full season) under majority owner Ted Segal.
-The Dynamo revealed a logo to commemorate their season.
+After making the Playoffs the previous 2 seasons, Houston failed to qualify after finishing 12th in the Western Conference.
+The Dynamo also competed in the 2025 editions of the U.S. Open Cup and Leagues Cup, but failed to advance far in either competition.

+Prior to the start of the season, Houston twice broke the club record for transfer fee received, first on January 16 when Pumas bought Adalberto Carrasquilla for a reported $3.5 million, then again on February 22 when Micael joined Palmeiras for $5 million plus a potential $1 million in add-ons.

 Current squad

 Appearances and goals are totals for MLS regular season only.